-As of November 2020, ET-Vivant's wholly owned special purpose vehicle, ETEI has completed 2 MW solar rooftop facilities for industrial customers in Visayas.
-To date, ETEI completed a total of 1.15 MW solar rooftop facilities in Luzon and 3 MW of solar rooftop facilities for commercial and industrial customers in Luzon and Visayas are currently under construction.
+As of December 2021, CSSC, Vivant Solar's wholly owned special purpose vehicle, completed a total of 1.52 MW solar rooftop facilities for industrial customers in Visayas and 0.85 MW solar rooftop facilities in Luzon.
+3.62 MW of solar rooftop facilities for commercial and industrial customers in Luzon and Visayas are currently under construction.